 SA does not provide the exact formula used to compute the quantitative ratings.
-They note that the five factor grades influence the overall quant rating, but they acknowledge that factors outside of the factor grades including firm size and measures of risk also influence the quant score.
-They also emphasize that ratings are relative to the current sector at a given point in that time.
+They note that the five factor grades influence the overall quant rating, but they acknowledge that factors outside of the factor grades including firm size and measures of risk also influence the rating.7 They also emphasize that ratings are relative to the current sector at a given point in that time.
 Thus, the measures are designed to identify better performing stocks within a sector but should not be used to pick better performing sectors or for market timing.
 All quantitative measures are updated daily.

-Importantly, the quantitative measures are only available to paid subscribers (i.e., premium or pro members).
-SA reports that roughly 270,000 of its 10 million members are premium or pro subscribers.
+Importantly, the quantitative measures are only available to paid subscribers (i.e., premium or pro members).8 SA reports that roughly 270,000 of its 10 million members are premium or pro subscribers.
 However, SA also notes that active contributors, defined as contributors who publish at least one report in the past 60 days, receive free access to premium tools, including the quant ratings.
 Thus, while the casual SA member is unlikely to have access to SA's quantitative research, regular SA contributors will have the ability to incorporate quantitative research into their reports.

-We collect SA quant ratings, quant recommendations, and factor grades for all stocks from January 2015 through December 2022 from Seeking Alpha.
-We also obtain all research reports published on the Seeking Alpha website over the same window.
-For each report, we collect the following information: a report ID assigned by Seeking Alpha, report title, main text, date and time of the article publication, author name, the ticker (or tickers) assigned to each report, and the author's
+We collect SA quant ratings, quant recommendations, and factor grades for all stocks from January 2015 through December 2022 from SA.9 We also obtain all research reports published on the SA website over the same window.
+For each report, we collect the following information: a report ID assigned by SA, report title, main text, date and time of the report publication, author name, the ticker (or tickers) assigned to each report, and the author's rating at publication.
+The author's rating at

-&lt;sup>6 For additional information, see: https://seekingalpha.com/article/4263303-quant-ratings-and-factor-grades-faq
+7 For additional information, see: https://seekingalpha.com/article/4263303-quant-ratings-and-factor-grades-faq

-&lt;sup>7 Seeking Alpha offers three main subscription plans to users: Basic, Premium, and Pro.
+8 Seeking Alpha offers three main subscription plans to users: Basic, Premium, and Pro.
 The basic plan is free and includes access to news updates, email alerts, and allows users to read up to five research reports per month.
-The premium version is \$30 per month (or \$240 per year), and it includes all the benefits of the basic model plus unlimited access to research reports and additional features including access to the quant ratings.
+The premium version is \$30 per month (or \$240 per year), and it includes all the benefits of the basic model plus unlimited access to research reports and access to additional features quant ratings.
 The pro-model is \$300 per month (or \$2400 per year) and includes all the features of the premium model, plus access to exclusive research ideas and additional VIP services.

-Seeking Alpha currently provides historical ratings through August of 2019.
+9 Seeking Alpha currently provides historical ratings through August of 2019.
 However, when we began collecting the data, we were able to collect "back-filled" quantitative ratings starting from January 2015.
 The ratings are backfilled in the sense that they were not provided to SA users in real-time.
 However, all the estimates are out-of-sample.
 For example, 2015 quant ratings are constructed using only pre-2015 data.

-rating at publication.
-The author's rating at publication includes the following categories: Strong Sell, Sell, Hold, Buy, and Strong Buy.
+publication includes the following categories: Strong Sell, Sell, Hold, Buy, and Strong Buy.
 The Strong Sell and Strong Buy labels are infrequent, and they were not used prior to December of 2018.
-Accordingly, we convert the author rating into a 3-point recommendation system by combining Strong Sell and Sell (hereafter: Sell) and combining Strong Buy and Buy (hereafter: Buy).
+Accordingly, we convert the author rating into a 3-point recommendation system by combining Strong Sell and Sell (hereafter: Sell) and Strong Buy and Buy (hereafter: Buy).